Code-Institute-Submissions/ci-milestoneone/README.md

 * Video clip for the user to experience
 * A brief description on each band members
 * Testimonials, what others have said
-* Enquiry page where users can enter and email and be contacted
+* Enquiry form where users can enter and email and be contacted
 * Social links to Facebook, Twitter and YouTube

 ## Wireframe Mockups